logandehning/Docker-Splunk/README.md

 <code>splunk/splunk:latest</code>: This specifies that the offical splunk image <code>splunk/splunk</code> should be used adn that it should be the latest version of Splunk.

+### Persistence

+One of the biggest issues I ran into when creating and running my Splunk container was how to deal with the ephemeral nature of the containers I was creating.
+The first time I ran Splunk, I logged into the web interface and began to download and install the different apps and add-ons I was going to need for BOTS.
+Unfortunately, after stopping the container and starting it again later, all of that data was gone.

 To be continued...